 Alter the Structure

-In order to write a statement dissimilar from the original, change the language and the structure, change the clauses, and use different parts of speech.
+To write a statement dissimilar from the original, change the language and the structure, change the clauses, and use different parts of speech.

 If you have written an original thesis statement with a subject, then, when you restate, start the paragraph with a prepositional phrase.